hantswilliams/flask-api-template-healthcare-/README.md

 ---

 ## To do
-1) Update RUFF linting, currently commement out in `/healthcare-template-app/predeploy.codechecks.py`
-2) Add in unit testing (pytest) to predeploy checks
+1) Add in unit testing (pytest) to predeploy checks
-3) (partially done, added in safety) - Need to go in add the security checks of dependencies (safety, bandit, etc)

 ## HIPAA: